Leadtech/BootFramework/README.md

 # PHP Boot

 Boot is a **minimalistic** implementation of the Symfony\DependencyInjection package that aims to provide a fully featured service container to light weight applications.
 Most development teams with a need for speed will eventually consider micro frameworks.
-Boot is for developers who want to be able to keep using the wonderful services container that symfony provides.
-Boot is designed not to solve as little as possible.
+Boot is for developers who want to be able to keep using the powerful services container that symfony provides.
+Boot is designed to add as little overhead as possible.
 Boot is well suited for both high demanding projects or small applications that don't need a full stack framework.
 Boot does not make assumptions about your tooling.
-You need to configure your services yourself.
+You will need to configure your services yourself.
 Boot provides a useful builder to bootstrap your new application.
-Look at the examples to see how Boot can be used to bootstrap your application.
+Please look at the examples to see how Boot can be used to bootstrap your application.

 *Boot aims to be particularly useful for the following type of projects:*
 * Micro-services / API's